ericsonmichaelj/dont-fear-the-repo/CONTRIBUTING.md

 ### Branches

-* dev : utilize this code to update, create, test code on local host
+* dev : utilize branch to update, create, and test code on local host
-* test : utilize to migrate code to host server to qa server
+* test : migrate code from dev branch to qa server
-* master : utilize to migrage production ready code to production server
+* master : migrate code from test branch to production server

 ### Commit Message Format

-Each commit message should include a **type**, a **scope** and a **subject**:
+Each commit message should include a **type**, a **verb** and a **description**:

 ```
 [type]: <Capitalize present tense verb> add description